mGalarnyk/Python_Tutorials/Scrapy/README.md

 	url  = "https:" + href.extract()
 ```

-2. Exit Scrapy Shell using <b>exit()</b>.
+2. Exit Scrapy Shell by typing <b>exit()</b>.
 We do this while we should now understand the structure of where individual campaigns links are, we havent looked at where things are on individual campaigns.

 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/exitScrapyShell.png)
 <br>